-Little Miss Muffet, sat on her tuffet, eating her curds and whey, along came a ...
+Little Miss Muffet sat on her tuffet, eating her curds and whey, along came a spider… a felt spider made from Merino wool tops!

-Our spider is made with felted Merino wool tops.
+This is a fun and simple project for all ages.
 The wool tops are rubbed, rolled and agitated with soap and water until the wool fibres mat together to create a dense fabric.

 The spider’s legs are made from pipe cleaners covered in wool tops.
 Pull wisps of the wool fibre from the roving and wrap along the length of the pipe cleaner.
 To ensure even coverage, additional layers of wool can be added as you felt.